Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 ### `SkeletonPage`

-The prop `secondaryAction` has been removed and is no longer supported.
+The prop `secondaryActions` has been removed and is no longer supported.

 ## CSS custom properties